Skip to main content

 }

-At this stage, we are sharing the device's IP with Talon.One so we can now leverage that data inside our campaign's rules.
+At this stage, we are sharing the device's hashed IP address with Talon.One so we can now leverage that data inside our campaign's rules.

-The Campaign Managers offers budget limits per identifier.
-In our case it is an IP.
-Let's create such limit for our discount total.
+The Campaign Manager offers budget limits per identifier.
+In our case the identifier is an IP address.
+Let's create such a limit for our discount total:

 Creating the rule

-Let's create a rule to manage the $20 discount and check the IP:
+Let's create a rule that offers the $20 discount only to fresh checkouts:

-This discount effect impacts the discount total budget that we have created, which limits the amount of discount that can be given per IP.
-The Rule Engine checks that budget when evaluating the discount effect and expects to find an identifier in the session.
+• The discount effect reflects the budget we set earlier for the campaign and limits the amount of total discounts given per IP address.
+The Rule Engine checks the budget when evaluating the effect and looks for an identifier in the session.

-That's why we must ensure that the session includes the identifiers property by the time we close it.
-Otherwise, the budget cannot be evaluated and the rule will fail even if the conditions are met.
+• Ensure the session includes the identifiers property when you close it.
+Otherwise, the budget cannot be evaluated, and the rule will fail even if the conditions are met.

 Other ideas to use identifiers